Image Credit: iStock Image

 Several national brands offer cornstarch labeled as gluten-free, including Argo, Bob’s Red Mill, and Clabber Girl.
 These brands have taken steps to prevent cross-contamination and ensure their products meet gluten-free standards.

 It’s worth noting that while most cornstarch is safe for people with celiac disease, individual sensitivities may vary.
 Some people might react to cornstarch that isn’t certified gluten-free.
 For those with severe gluten sensitivity, it’s advisable to choose products packaged in dedicated gluten-free facilities or bearing a certified gluten-free seal.
+Additionally, when preparing gluten-free soups or other meals, using a soup maker can be a convenient way to ensure that all ingredients are carefully selected and free from gluten contamination, offering peace of mind for those with dietary restrictions.

 Safe Consumption Tips for Gluten-Sensitive Individuals